rust-lang/rust-clippy/book/src/lint_configuration.md

 ## `test-without-fail-case-include-indexing-as-fallible`
-Whether to consider indexing as a fallible operation while assesing if a test can fail.
+Whether to consider indexing (`a[b]`) as a fallible operation while checking if a test can fail.
-Indexing is fallible, and thus the a test that is doing that can fail but it is likely that tests that fail this way were not intended.
+Indexing is fallible, and thus it can panic, but this panic is likely not intended to be tested.

-If set true, the lint will consider indexing into a slice a failable case and won't lint tests that has some sort of indexing.
-This analysis still done in a interprocedural manner.
-Meaning that any indexing opeartion done inside of a function that the test calls will still result the test getting marked fallible.

-By default this is set to `false`.
-That is because from a usability perspective, indexing an array is not the intended way to fail a test.
-So setting this `true` reduces false positives but makes the analysis more focused on possible byproducts of a test.
-That is the set of operations to get the point we assert something rather than the existance of asserting that thing.

 **Default Value:** `false`